TymbalTech/themysteriesoftheuniverse/README.md

 ### Date: 2024-07-11

 - Added `site.manifest` file to the root directory.

   - Included metadata for PWA support.
   - Updated `index.html` to reference the `site.manifest`.

 - Added a Milky Way image as a background placeholder.
   - Placed `milkyway.jpg` in the `root/images/` directory.
   - Updated `css/styles.css` to set the background image.

+## Future Considerations

+### CSS Work

+- Implement a CSS reset to standardize styling across browsers.
+- Use CSS Grid Layout for complex and responsive designs.
+- Add custom fonts for headlines and paragraphs to enhance typography.
+- Learn and integrate Bootstrap for responsive design and ready-made components.
+- Learn and integrate SASS for better organization and maintainability of CSS.